NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ## Language Add-On

-This add-on will enable you to create event descriptiosn and online store product descriptions in multiple languages.
-When the language toggle is used the appropriately labeled section of the event title and event description or online store product title and description will show.
+This add-on will enable you to create event descriptions and online store product descriptions in multiple languages.
+When the language add on short code is used, the appropriately labeled section of the event title and event description or online store product title and description will show based on the language selection.

 To enable this add-on add this line to your configuration script: